gparlakov/angular-realworld-example-app/TASKS.md

   ```
 - verify user email is still visible

 9. Review.
-See branch [feature/ngrx](https://github.com/gparlakov/angular-realworld-example-app/tree/feature/ngrx) for help or simply checkout
   9.1.
-What we did - we set up NgRx root using it's schematics.
-Then created a reducer, some actions, selectors, an effect to handle user load, load success and failure.
+What we did
+    - we set up NgRx root using it's schematics.
+    - then created a reducer, some actions, selectors, an effect to handle user load, load success and failure
+    - then replaced the current `user` data management with the store, action and effects
+  9.2.
+What we accomplished
+    - lay the foundations of using the Redux pattern in our app
+    - began our journey in the NgRx land

+10. See branch [feature/ngrx](https://github.com/gparlakov/angular-realworld-example-app/tree/feature/ngrx) for help or simply checkout

 ### 26. Incorporate User service into NgRx flow

+This point will demo how to incorporate or bring along services implemented using the Subject Service/Facade patterns mentioned above

 1. We'll retouch the `user.service` and incorporate it in the NgRx flow
 2. In `user.actions.ts` add the following action